Couto/groundskeeper/README.md

 ```

 Notice those comments?
 They specify a block code of validation, you can specify whatever name you wish, as long as you respect the format.

+Comment blocks can not be nested, and must be open/closed, similar to XML.

+Groundskeeper will throw an error if malformed pragmas are detected so you don't end up with unexpected output.

 Tests
 -----